lee-zhg/app-modernization-cf/lab1/README.md

     ![](images/image18.png)

-    You can add an additional hostname for your application, if you do, wait a moment for the app to restart and then select the link added to the **Routes** button.
+    You can add an additional hostname for your application, if you do, wait a moment for the route to be propagated in the Cloud Floudry platform and then select the link added to the **Routes** button.
 This can also be used to make the application available in a custom domain.
 IBM Cloud provides full support for external domains and adding your own SSL certificates for external domains.

     In the Overview pane, you can scroll down to see a stream of high-level events for the application in the activity feed and optionally configure continuous delivery to automate builds and deployments for the application.